Shrimpy48/interpret/README.md

 # interpret
-A C interpreter for a simple language with GPU acceleration.
+A Python 3 + CUDA interpreter for a simple language with GPU acceleration.